paretoman/votekit/tutorial/voteCasters.md

 These are the three ways to state a preference.

 * Plurality: a choice of a candidate.
 * Scores: a score for each candidate.
 * Ranking: a rank for each candidate.
-No rankings are skipped, but skipping is allowed.
-Equal ranks allowed.

 A preference is stored as data in the following ways:

 * Plurality
-  * pluralityVote: a candidate, the index of the candidate.
+  * pluralityVote: the chosen candidate.
+    * A candidate is represented as an integer from 0 to a max.
+The max is the number of candidates minus 1.
+    * type: Number
 * Scores
-  * scoreVote: a score for each candidate, any number, Number[].
+  * scoreVote: an array of scores, indexed by candidate.
-    * Right now, we're just using scores between 0 to 1.
-In the future, scores above 1 might be used.
+    * A score is a number between 0 and 1.
+In the future, maybe integers between 0 and a maximum score.
+    * type: Number[], Number array
+    * length: number of candidates
 * Ranking
+  * ranking: an array of ranks, indexed by candidate.
-  * ranking: a ranking for each candidate, Number[].
-0 is the best ranking, then 1, 2, etc.
+    * A rank of 0 is the best ranking, then 1, 2, and so on.
+No rankings are skipped, but skipping is allowed.
+Equal ranks are allowed.
+    * type: Number[], Number array
+    * length: number of candidates
+  * cansByRank: an array of candidates lists, indexed by rank.
+Candidates can share a rank.
+Number[][][].

 ## Counting